jcadenas/ackApp/README.md

 * Redux
 * HTML / CSS

-### Schema & Database Seeding

-There are 4 tables
-- characters
-- locations
-- episodes
-- script lines

-A good amount of cleaning is required to ingest these into active record.
-I did a few runs to remove unnecessary commas and quotations, as well as remove excess columns.

-It's a postgres database - Once the seed data is good to go seeding in total can take around 35 minutes.
-The script lines table is a doozy (and very awesome)

-### Data Visualization Components

-Currently, each type of chart is it's own React component.
-The charts are broken out by Overview charts & Character charts.

-The character charts adhere to D3's enter, update, exit cycle when navigating between characters in order to have DRY reusable components.

-### Routes

-Currently, each chart has a custom route where SQL is executed on the backend.
-In the future, I would like to make more generic routes and potentially handle the building of the charts within each component.
-We shall see...

 ## Coming Soon

 * Additional interesting views are in the works focusing around character correlations with IMDB rating

-## Shout Outs

-The project found inspiration from a post by Todd W. Schneider ([Simpsons by the data][todd]) - Awesome stuff and it's been fun to expand upon the idea!

-Additionally, thanks to thomasdafoestudio.blogspot.com ([blog][dafoe]) for the assets.

-## Disclaimer

-I don't know how to write disclaimers, but here it goes.
-Just a heads up, I do not own The Simpsons or these assets nor am I affiliated with 20th Century Fox in any capacity.
-This is just for fun :)  The ideas and stuff are my own.

-Did I disclaim?
-I hope that disclaimed.

 Enjoy!